vegaprotocol/specs/protocol/0090-VAMM-automated_market_maker.md

 #### Slippage

-When the new value arriving from the oracle satisfies the [minimum price change trigger](#minimum-price-change-trigger) and the change in `base price` will result in a trade, the slippage of the rebasig trade should be considered - if it violates the maximum slippage setup for the vAMM then the base price should remain unchanged.
+When the new value arriving from the oracle satisfies the [minimum price change trigger](#minimum-price-change-trigger) and the change in `base price` will result in a trade, the slippage of the rebasing trade should be considered - if it violates the maximum slippage setup for the vAMM then the base price should remain unchanged.
 The next time a value is received from the oracle the process should be carried out again.
 If the amendment transaction also contains a new value for the maximum slippage then it's this new value that should be used to determine if the rebasing trade should go ahead or not.

 #### Bounds